-The reason the suppository method has high bioavailability is that the pelvic region contains many nerves that travel to the legs and up the spine.
-These nerves contain cannabinoid receptors (CB1 & CB2), which CBD and other plant compounds interact with to produce its effects.
+The suppository method has high bioavailability because the pelvic region contains many nerves that travel to the legs and up the spine.
+These nerves contain cannabinoid receptors (CB1 & CB2), with which CBD and other plant compounds interact to produce its effects.

 From one study conducted on monkeys, the bioavailability was 13.5%.
 While in another study on two patients, they concluded that bioavailability was approximately twice that of oral ingestion but unfortunately did not provide a percentage.
 The study also found that the peak plasma levels occurred within 2-8 hours.

 How to Increase Bioavailability of CBD

 Consuming a high-fat snack will help the absorption of CBD into the body.
 CBD is a fat-soluble compound, meaning it dissolves in fats and fatty oils.